 Other Canadian provinces

 - Upload copies of your transcript of grades and/or report cards through the UBC Student Service Centre between mid-February and mid-March.
-Instructions about uploading documents will be emailed to you in early February.
+Instructions about document uploading will be emailed to you in early February.

 - Your document must be in PDF, TIFF, or JPG format and must not exceed 2 MB.